 The chapter presentation/webinar (worth 20%) will involve your team presenting an assigned chapter from the textbook to the class.
 See the course outline to identify which chapter your team is presenting.
 The goal here is for your team to become subject matter experts on the chapter you are presenting and to inform the class about the chapter's contents.
 Each team will have up to one hour to present, including interaction with the class.
-Prepare questions for the class to react to, to encourage participation.
+Prepare open-ended discussion questions for the class to react to, to encourage participation.
 Acknowledging that one hour is a long time, presentations may be shorter than the allotted time.
 The time is, however, made available to your team if you want to make use of it to cover a long chapter in detail.
 For this presentation, you may make use of complementary external materials and virtual tools, such as videos, news articles, polling, or gamification.
 Please ensure external materials are high-quality and within the scope of the chapter you are covering.
 Please include page numbers/slide numbers on your submission where possible (this helps me when I provide feedback).
+When presenting, it is recommended that you articulate key information without reading directly from a script because reading tends to result in less engaging presentations.